-Alumna Cori Miller hadn’t decided on a major when she arrived at Missouri State University.
+Alumna Cori Wilson (formerly Miller) hadn’t decided on a major when she arrived at Missouri State University.
 With an interest in math and a knack for organization, a friend suggested she give construction management a try.

-“I started taking classes my second semester of my freshman year in the TCM (technology and construction management) program, and I loved it,” Miller said.
+“I started taking classes my second semester of my freshman year in the technology and construction management program, and I loved it,” Wilson said.
 “I stuck with it, and it led to my career.”

 Creating a path for other women

-“To women considering the construction management field, just do it,” Miller said.
+“To women considering the construction management field, just do it,” Wilson said.
 “It’s a possibility for you.
 Surround yourself with people who support women in this role and create a comfortable environment.”

 The road ahead

-From the first whisper of a conversation about a project, Miller is involved with the process from beginning to end.
+From the first whisper of a conversation about a project, Wilson is involved with the process from beginning to end.

 “It takes an immense level of focus and understanding of the entire project, and that doesn’t happen overnight.
-It’s a lot of preplanning,” Miller said.
+It’s a lot of planning,” Wilson said.

 Luckily, planning comes naturally to her.

 “I’m the planner of planners.
-I have all your spreadsheets covered,” Miller said.
+I have all your spreadsheets covered,” Wilson said.
 “Everything is worked out to a tee.”

 Managing large projects continues to be a demanding but rewarding job for her.